That projected dollar amount results from a -42.1% reduction from $857.2 million 5 years earlier in 2020.

 Below are exports from South Sudan that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country South Sudan’s goods trail South Sudanese importer spending on foreign products.

-South Sudan has highly negative net exports and therefore deep international trade deficits under the machinery-related product categories.
+South Sudan has highly negative net exports and therefore deep international trade deficits under the milling products, malt and starches product category.

 South Sudanese Export Companies